AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 Result: ``We love Ada!``

 ----------------------------------------
-Example: Slicing With Explicit Indexes
+Example: Slicing with Explicit Indexes
 ----------------------------------------

 * Imagine a requirement to have a ISO date